Yochyo/Yummybooru/README.md

 - You can enable "Click for next image" to replace swiping left with a click

 ###### Backups
-- "Create backup" will create a backup in your save directory
+- "Create backup" will create a backup of your settings, tag history and servers in your save directory
 - "Restore backup" will restore a backup

 #### Thanks to